malisas/malisas.github.io/_posts/2025-10-02-reinforcement-learner-tic-tac-toe.md

 ## Performance improves over time

 Let's have the reinforcement learner play 100,000 games against a player called `OptimalPlayer` which always plays optimal moves.
 Every 1,000 games, we'll calculate what proportion of the last 1,000 games the reinforcement learner won, and plot the performance over time.
-For exact details about
+For technical details about how exactly the reinforcement learner "learns" from each game, please refer to the code section.

 ![tictactoe1](/assets/images/rl_tictactoe/tictactoe1.svg)